kn0w-n0thing/unknown/README.md

         forever start server.js

 **IMPORTANT NOTICE:** After running the remote-server using the "forever" command, there is no need to run it again.

+The remote-server APP uses Amazon translation API and therefore needs a secret key.
+Please ask the System's Administrator for this information.
+Once you obtain this key please update the file config.json located at:

+        remote-server/config.json

 ## Errors